Skip advert

 Advertisement - Article continues below

-The Defender has soft, long travel suspension, which ensures all wheels maintain grip with the ground even when the suspension is articulated over an obstacle.
-This means that when pushed through corners at speed, the Defender will lean over more than a BMW X5 would.
-The way it leans over is predictable, though, and you quickly get used to it, adopting a more relaxed driving style.
-We’ve found that its softer suspension also pays off in terms of ride comfort, because the Defender is remarkably supple even over rough sections of Tarmac.
+The Defender has soft, long-travel suspension, which ensures all wheels maintain grip with the ground even when the suspension is articulated over an obstacle.
+This means that when pushed through corners at speed, the Defender will lean more than a BMW X5 would.
+The way it does this is predictable, though, and you quickly get used to it, adopting a more relaxed driving style.
+We’ve found that its softer suspension also pays off in terms of ride comfort, because the Defender (on smaller wheels) is remarkably supple even over rough sections of Tarmac.

 Advertisement - Article continues below